 Workflow

-1. Your translation request will be received, checked and entered into our work schedule.
+1. Your translation job is accepted by us and entered into the work schedule.

-3. Your web page or intranet content will be translated by Astrid Parsy and/or Andrew Symonds – depending on the required target language(s).
-They will get in touch with you, as necessary, in order to clarify any questions or issues that arise during the translation process.
+3. Your documents will be translated by one of our translators.
+They will get in touch with you as necessary in order to clarify any questions or issues that arise during the translation process.

 Please note: